lmas/akvarium/README.md

 ### Phase Three

 - Add camera controls (zoom and pan), so the aquarium can increase in volume.
-- Add animation; all entities should render a couple of frames.
 - Add more entities; floating jellyfish, shrimp, feeding anemones, swaying kelp stalks.
 - Replace the school of clownfish; herring seems more appropriate?
+- Add animation; all entities should render a couple of frames.
 - Add shader to simulate shimmering fish scales.

 ### Phase Four

+- Add passage of time and a colour/light glow shader.
 - Investigate randomly generating environment[^2], such as corals and rocks.
-- Add underwater sounds.
+- Add underwater sounds?
 - Add some form of user interaction (and saving state); feeding fish?

 ## License